alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 put in as many as I'd like.
 Still, I have some interesting results, showing that with enough training time I can get a program to self-learn heuristics for playing Connect Four.
-It's not amazing, but I have trouble beating my AI, so it's not nothing.
+It's not amazing (Connect Four is a solved game) (LINK), but my AI beats me over half the time, so it's not nothing.

 Unfortunately, my approach requires lots of computation time, and running experiments is becoming infeasible.
 I can't make more progress until I find a way to make my experiments run faster, and I don't hit on any solutions that are easy to implement.
+When I lose motivation, I remind myself of why I'm here. *You're here because you like AI.
+If it was easy to discover something new, it would have been done already.
+So keep going.
+It'll be worth it when it all comes together.*
+Sometimes this works.
+Sometimes it doesn't.

 These are the thoughts in the back of my head, while I wait in line for free food.
 The demand for Berkeley CS students is so high that companies give free dinner, T-shirts, and stickers at their info sessions.
-It's pocket change for them, but every company has to do it to compete for their mindshare.
-Hungry CS majors are totally okay with this situation.
+It's pocket change for them, and every company has to do it to compete.
+Hungry CS majors are totally okay with this.

 I'm waiting with a few other people from the CS honor societies.
 Some are 100% doing grad school, some are 100% not doing grad school.
 A few are on the fence, like me.

 One of my friends pipes up.
 "What are we even doing with our lives?
 Is waiting in line for 20 minutes really worth it for free food?"

 Someone else replies.
 "Well, I'm here to get used to the grad student life.
 Why are you here, Mister I Already Accepted A Full Time Offer In Industry?"